Co-dfns/Co-dfns/README.md

 experts across many fields, expanding the scope and capabilities of what you can effectively accomplish with APL.

+## Getting Help

+APL and Co-dfns can be a little different at first.
+I encourage you to contact me (arcfide@sacrideo.us) for any questions you may have regarding either APL or Co-dfns.

+Additionally, if you have general Dyalog APL inquiries, please do not hesitate to email Dyalog's support email: support@dyalog.com.

 ## Contributing and Helping

 We are seeking to create an open funding model for Co-dfns research through